aroy23/aroy23/README.md

 </div>

 # 💫 About Me:
-- 2nd Year Student at the University of California, Los Angeles
+- 19 Year Old 2nd Year Student at the University of California, Los Angeles
 - Majoring in Computer Science<br>

 # 🚀 What I'm Up To